fbpx

 The Backline Comedy Theatre

 Improv, open mics, stand-up comedy, and satirical music groups, the Backline Comedy Theatre has it all!
-Bring your date, bring your friends, anyone over 18, and laugh your butt off at one of their many weekly shows.
+Bring your date, bring your friends, bring anyone over 18, and laugh your butt off at one of their many weekly shows.
 It’s only five minutes from the field too!
-It’s a great place to have a drink and a few laughs.
+What a great place to have a drink and a few laughs!

 Harney Street Tavern

-Comedy not your thing?
+Is comedy not your thing?
 What about live music?
 The Harney Street Tavern offers a casual bar atmosphere that features local blues and rock groups.
-It’s cozy, but with plenty of room to sit and enjoy your drinks and chat with friends.
+It’s cozy yet features plenty of room to sit, enjoy your drinks, and chat with friends.
 Check out the Harney Street Tavern while you’re in Omaha to wind down and enjoy some great live music!

 M’s Pub